 DRAFT: This is the draft of the next version 2.0 of the OpenChain specification.
 Changes made over the previous 1.2 version can be found in a special marked up version of this draft.
 Section 0 provides a high level summary of changes made.
-Recent updates made to the text that have been generally accepted can be found in blue highlights.
-Recommended updates not yet accepted can be found in yellow highlights.
+The most recent updates made to the text that have been generally accepted can be found in blue highlights.
+Recommended updates still under discussion can be found in vellow highlights.
 We are targeting to release a new version of the specification in April 2019.
-The actual version number of the next release has not been finalized and therefore it is subject to change on the day of release.